 Because of this importance, data entry specialists have long been in demand, and in increasingly high volume.
 Every industry is currently facing this twofold need for data entry clerks to both continue existing functions and streamline transformation.

 The beauty of remote data entry is just how flexible it is.
 Virtually the only tools you need are a computer and working internet (though a VPN can also be helpful).
-If you require access to specific software or platforms, the company that hires you will provide that, though proficiency in common software like Microsoft Word and Excel or their Google equivalents are beneficial.
+If you require access to specific software or platforms, the company that hires you will provide that.
+Proficiency in common software like Microsoft Word and Excel or their Google equivalents are beneficial.
 The rest comes down to your personal language and typing skills, basic computer skills, efficiency, organization, and attention to detail – these all add up to form your data entry skills.

 Because of this flexibility, remote data entry is a viable option for virtually anyone with the aforementioned skillset.
 This is a particularly good job for stay-at-home parents and students who need to create their own schedules around their other commitments.
 It also makes for an excellent home job on the side for working professionals and is an unbeatable stop-gap position for jobseekers.